CrunchyData/postgres-operator/docs/content/architecture/postgres-operator-containers-overview.md

 ### Metrics and Monitoring

-* **Metrics Collection** (crunchy-collect).
-The crunchy-collect container provides real time metrics about the PostgreSQL database via an API.
+* **Metrics Collection** (crunchy-postgres-exporter).
+The crunchy-postgres-exporter container provides real time metrics about the PostgreSQL database via an API.
 These metrics are scraped and stored by a Prometheus time-series database and are then graphed and visualized through the open source data visualizer Grafana.

 * **Grafana** (grafana).
 Hosts an open source web-based graphing dashboard called Grafana.
 Provides visual dashboards for monitoring PostgreSQL clusters, specifically using Crunchy PostgreSQL Exporter data stored within Prometheus.